bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 14th level, when you make a thrown attack with your aetheric blade and hit, you can choose to teleport next to the target.
 \page
 ## The Beholden (Variant Warlock)
 Beholden gain power by cheating.
-Unlike the arcanist who studies and meditates or the priest who must have faith, the beholden has struck a deal with an entity from outside the Mortal plane.
+Unlike the wizard who studies and meditates or the cleric who must have faith, the beholden has struck a deal with an entity from outside the Mortal plane.
 An arch-devil, a powerful demon, an elemental lord, or even one of the mysterious and perplexing dwellers in the Dark Beyond.
 This deal is quid pro quo, a favor for a favor.
 At minimum, the Patron rips open the beholden's soul, shoving in unearned power.
 Each beholden is different, but they all learn the ability to shape raw aether into blasts.

 {{note
 #### Compatibility